 (The Saturday flower market downtown.)

 We checked into the hotel, ate some dinner and crashed.
 I woke up the next day at noon in a panic when I realized that we slept through check out.
 We showered, dressed, and then moved to a different hotel (poor planning on my part).
 It was a German holiday, so most things were closed.
 We were so tired, it was actually a nice thing.
 We didn’t feel obligated to get out and explore at all.

 Jet lag is real.
 It took about a week to feel human again.
 My theory is that it takes a day for each hour.
 The kids did better than we did.

-The next morning we flew to Rome and started on a 2-week vacation to Italy and Greece.
-I’ll write about that trip in another post.
+The next morning we flew to Rome and started on a 2-week vacation to Italy and Greek Island cruise.
 We had gone back and forth about taking this trip after we checked in and I am so grateful that we took it before.